 H2: Exaggerated high scores on the five moral foundations, especially on purity, which reflects individual differences in the tendency to perceive sacredness (Koleva et al., 2012), will characterize men convicted of IPV.
 This hypothesis appeals to sacredness to understand non-rational behaviours (Graham & Haidt, 2012; Skitka, 2002) in such a way that being so extremely concerned about the five moral foundations entails several contradictions and paradoxes that men in this profile should solve with a higher level of self-deception.
 However, and because sacred moral values portray people fighting for a good end that may justify the means (Skitka, 2002), this profile should be associated with a better moral self-conceptualization and lower level of ambivalent sexism.

 H3: The moral profiles will be consistent at two different moments, at the beginning of the prescribed psychological treatment (Time 1) and at the end (Time 2).
+We assume that the psychological intervention performed will have an impact on the treated variables (sexist attitudes), but not on the moral ones.
+The psychological intervention was based on a cognitive–behavioural approach with gender perspective.
+It lasted 6 months and took two hours per week.

 Method